ST. MADELEINE SOPHIE BARAT

 In 1844, Pauline Perdrau, a young novice in the Society of the Sacred Heart, took it upon herself to produce a fresco of the Virgin Mary on a wall in a recreational area of the Trinita dei Monti, at the time a Sacred Heart convent in Rome.
 Sr. Perdrau chose to paint Mary as a young woman, sitting in the temple, clothed in a rose-colored dress.
 The fresco includes a lily at Mary’s side representing her purity; a distaff and spindle, her love of work; a book, her dedication to study and prayer.
 Representations of Mater Admirabilis (Mother Most Admirable) can be found in all Sacred Heart schools, and her feast is celebrated on October 20.

 Few spots in America have been so unpredictably involved in sacred history as a tiny town situated on what was, some two thousand years ago, the west bank of the Mississippi, not far from where it flows into the Gulf.
 It is called Grand Coteau, from its situation on a sloping ridge or “coteau” – not a lofty ridge, but a long one.
 Though a superhighway runs near Grand Coteau, it is still somewhat off the beaten track.

 However, what gives Grand Coteau a unique place in the history of holiness is the Convent of the Sacred Heart – the very oldest convent in continuous existence in the entire Society of the Sacred Heart.
-It is associated with several notably holy persons: two of them canonized and one (so far as we may humanly judge) likely someday to be declared a saint.
+It is associated with several notably holy persons: two of them canonized and one likely someday to be declared a saint.

 St. Philippine Duchesne, of the Religious of the Sacred Heart, was instrumental in having the convent established in 1821, and she visited here in 1822 and 1829.